rizome-dev/flow/README.md

 ## what flow is not

-while we are incorporating some level of agentic behavior (WIP), the point of this library is to provide a framework for building workflows; NOT agents for building agents. there are many good options for building ReAct, MRKL, etc. agents - and this is not one of them.
+while we are incorporating some level of agentic behavior (WIP), the point of this library is to provide a framework for building efficient multi-client workflows with tools & resources; NOT for building agents.

-that being said, if your definition of an "agent" is just an llm that has access to tools - then this is for you!
+there are many good options for building ReAct, MRKL, etc. agents - and this is not one of them. that being said, if your definition of an "agent" is just an llm that has access to tools - then this is for you!

 ## what flow is

-flow is a WORKFLOW framework for building multi-client workflows, that incorporate some level of agentic behavior (WIP). the primary goal is to create efficient, modular structures to manage workflows.
+flow is a framework for building multi-provider & -client workflows.

 all `Agents` have access to the flow's `Tools` & `Resources`; hooks to datastores such as AlloyDB.